open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 Every process that connects to D-Bus receives a unique connection name.
 This name can be something human-readable, like `org.freedesktop.Notifications`, or some generated ID, like `:1.63`.
 Once a process is connected, it can expose one or multiple `objects`.
-An object has a path-like name, consisting of strings separated by a slash character (for example `/org/freedesktop/Notifications`).
+An object has a path-like name, consisting of strings separated by a slash character (for example, `/org/freedesktop/Notifications`).
 Each object contains one or more `interfaces`, which have the methods that can be called on that object.

 ## D-Bus Inspection with D-Feet